France calls for European aid after 27 migrant deaths at sea

 “Britain and France must work together.
 We must no longer be, in effect, the only ones able to fight the smugglers,” the minister said.

-“The smugglers buy boats, Zodiacs, in Germany with cash,” he added.
-“The smuggler arrested overnight has German plates; he bought his Zodiacs in Germany.”
+In their immediate response to the sinking, French authorities initially gave differing figures on the number of dead, from at least 27 to 31.
+The figure that Darmanin used Thursday morning on RTL radio was 27.

-The minister also took a swipe at British government migration policies, saying France expels more people living in the country without legal permission than the U.K. Illegal migration from France’s northern shores to Britain has long been a source of tension between the two countries, with both sides blaming each other even as their police forces work together to try to stop unseaworthy boats from crossing the English Channel.
+The minister also took a swipe at British government migration policies, saying France expels more people living in the country without legal permission than the U.K. Illegal migration from France’s northern shores to Britain has long been a source of tension between the two countries, even as their police forces work together to try to stop unseaworthy boats from crossing the English Channel.
 The issue is often used by politicians on both sides pushing an anti-migration agenda.

 “Clearly, immigration is badly managed in Britain,” Darmanin said.